-- The glass used in the telescope and the glass used in windows is not same at all.
+- The glass used in the telescope and the glass used in windows is not identical.
 There are vast differences in terms of quality.
 Window glasses are nowhere near in quality as optical glasses (used in telescopes, Finderscopes, binoculars, etc.).
-That’s why, window glass can seriously distort the light coming through it and produce a very low-quality image.
-As a result, no matter how expensive or good your telescope is, you’ll always get a poor quality image.
+That’s why window glass can seriously distort the light coming through it and produce a low-quality image.
+As a result, no matter how expensive or good your telescope is, you’ll always get a poor-quality image.

-Isn’t There Any Way To Use Telescope Through Window?
+Isn’t There Any Way To Use Telescope Through a Window?

-As I have already told before, it is not recommended at all to use a telescope through a window.
+As I have already told you, using a telescope through a window is not recommended.
 However, if you must, you can.
 But, the image quality will get degraded.
-That’s the sacrifice you’ll have to make.
+So, that’s the sacrifice you’ll have to make.

 - First, you’ll have to close the window.

 - Set your telescope beside the window.
-Keep everything ready and make sure your telescope is perfectly set up for viewing.
+Keep everything ready, and ensure your telescope is perfectly set up for viewing.

 - Remember, as you are viewing through a closed window, the window itself will now act as a lens.
-As the window glass has poorer quality compared to the lens used in the telescope, the window glass will ultimately determine the final quality of the image.
+As the window glass has poorer quality than the lens used in the telescope, the window glass will ultimately determine the final quality of the image.

 - Now you need to point the telescope directly towards the object you want to observe.
-Many stargazers make the mistake of pointing the telescope at an angle.
+Unfortunately, many stargazers make a mistake pointing the telescope at an angle.
 Pointing the scope at an angle can produce a further distorted image than pointing straight.

 This is how you can use a telescope through a window.
-However, I’ll always recommend to set your telescope in an open place and enjoy the night sky from there.
-If you are new at stargazing, I’ll highly urge you to go through an article I’ve written on telescope tips for beginners.
+However, I’ll always recommend setting your telescope in an open place and enjoying the night sky from there.
+If you are new to stargazing, I’ll highly urge you to go through an article I’ve written on telescope tips for beginners.
 It’ll surely help you a lot.

 So, I hope by now you know why you can’t use a telescope through a window.
-If you are a beginner and want to know more about using telescopes, read my other posts on the site.
+However, if you are a beginner and want to know more about using telescopes, read my other posts on the site.